 Property taxes are levied by the District's Board of Directors.
 The levy is based on assessed valuations determined by the county assessor generally as of January 1 of each year.
 The levy is normally set by December 15 by certification to the county commissioners to put the tax lien on the individual properties as of January 1 of the following year.
 The county treasurer collects the determined taxes during the ensuing calendar year.
 The taxes are payable by April 30 or if in equal installments, at the taxpayer's election, in February and June.
 Delinquent taxpayers are notified in August and generally sales of the tax liens on delinquent properties are held in November or December.
 The county treasurer remits the taxes collected monthly to the District.
-Property taxes, net of estimated uncollectible taxes, are recorded initially as deferred inflows of resources related to property tax revenues are recorded as revenue in the year they are available or collected.
+Property taxes, net of estimated uncollectible taxes, are recorded initially as deferred inflows of resources in the year they are levied and measurable.
+The deferred inflows of resources related to property tax revenues are recorded as revenue in the year they are available or collected.